-- Comprehensive knowledge of the subject and deeper insight into the chosen topic; - Ability to plan and undertake work independently; - Skills to identify and critically review literature. - Identify an area or a topic of interest and discuss this with your prospective supervisor in good time. - Create a research proposal including a research plan to ensure timely submission - Ensure that you possess all required technical research skills or are able to acquire them on time. - Review the University's Code of Academic Integrity and Guidelines to Ensure Good Academic Practice.
+- Academic writing skills - Students need to recap their knowledge in the specific field of their thesis. - Identify an area or a topic of interest and discuss this with your prospective supervisor in good time.

+- Create a research proposal including a research plan to ensure timely submission. - Ensure you possess all required technical research skills or can acquire them on time. - Review the University's Code of Academic Integrity and Guidelines to Ensure Good Academic Practice.

-This module builds on all previous modules of the program.
-Students apply the knowledge, skills and competencies they acquired and practiced during their studies, including research methods and the ability to acquire additional skills independently as and if required.
+- Mandatory CAREER modules for the Physics and Data Science major. - This module builds on all previous modules of the program.
+Students apply the knowledge, skills and competencies they acquired and practiced during their studies, including research methods and the ability to independently acquire additional skills as and if required.